 Hearing loss has been linked to social isolation, depression and other conditions.
 Addressing your hearing loss can help to address other concerns in your life that you never thought were connected to hearing loss.
 The hearing test is free, and for every hearing test that is taken, the sponsors of the National Campaign for Better Hearing will donate $4.00 towards the purchase of brand new hearing aids for those who cannot afford them.
-By getting your hearing tested, not only are you taking charge of your hearing health, you are also giving back to the Canadian community.
+By getting your hearing tested through the Campaign, not only are you taking charge of your hearing health, but you are also giving back to the community.
 Happy hearing!

 Are you ready to start your journey to better hearing?
 If you are a Canadian over the age of 18 who may have hearing loss, book a free hearing test with us today!